wso2/docs-is/en/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ## Change encrypted passwords

-To change any password that we have encrypted already, follow the below steps:
+To change any password that we has been encrypted already, follow the steps given below.

-1. Be sure to shut down the server.
+1. Make sure you shut down the server.
-2. Navigate to the <IS_HOME>/bin/ directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
+2. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
 3. Execute the following command for your OS:
     * On Linux: `./ciphertool.sh -Dchange`
     * On Windows: `ciphertool.bat -Dchange`